venam/Lindenmayer-System/README.md

 #A Generic Lindermayer System Parser

-A simplied way to write Lindenmayer systems
+A simplified way to write Lindenmayer systems

 ##Usage##